Newborn Basic Care Training on Fathers' Self-Efficacy and Father-Baby Attachment

 - Primary Outcome Measures

-Name Time Method Fathers' Self-Efficacy Scale for Newborn Care Change from within the first 24 hours of postpartum, after Newborn basic care training is completed (4th weeks), and four months after Newborn basic care training is completed This scale, developed by researchers, consists of 3 sub-dimensions (Hygiene, Safety and Nutrition).
+Name Time Method Fathers' Self-Efficacy Scale for Newborn Care Change from within the first 24 hours of postpartum, after Newborn basic care training is completed (first month and fourth months) after Newborn basic care training is completed This scale, developed by researchers, consists of 3 sub-dimensions (Hygiene, Safety and Nutrition).
 The hygiene sub-dimension consists of 10 items, the security sub-dimension consists of 4 items, and the nutrition sub-dimension consists of 3 items, making a total of 17 items.
 Each item of the scale is scored from 1 to 5, and the lowest score obtained from the scale is 17 and the highest score is 85.
 A high score means that the father's self-efficacy in basic newborn care is high.

-Paternal-Infant Attachment Scale Change from within the first 24 hours of postpartum, after Newborn basic care training is completed (4th weeks), and four months after Newborn basic care training is completed The Paternal-infant attachment scale is a scale developed by Condon et al. (2008) to evaluate paternal-infant attachment after birth (Condon et al., 2008).
+Postnatal Paternal-Infant Attachment Scale Change from within the first 24 hours of postpartum, after Newborn basic care training is completed (first month and fourth months) after Newborn basic care training is completed The Postnatal Paternal-infant attachment scale is a scale developed by Condon et al. (2008) to evaluate postnatal paternal-infant attachment after birth (Condon et al., 2008).
 This scale was adapted to Turkish society by Güleç and Kavlak (2013) and its validity and reliability were tested.
 The scale consists of 3 sub-dimensions and 19 items.
 Each item of the scale is scored from 1 to 5, and the lowest score obtained from the scale is 19 and the highest score is 95.
 A high score means that attachment is high.

 - Secondary Outcome Measures